LSSTDESC/skyCatalogs/doc/index.rst

 and provides a uniform API to the catalogs it makes and to certain other catalogs.
-These catalogs may be used as inputs to image simulation (originally only for the Rubin Observatory; since also used in simulations for the Roman Obseratory) and as truth catalogs.
+These catalogs may be used as inputs to image simulation (originally only for the Rubin Observatory; since also used in simulations for the Roman Observatory) and as truth catalogs.

 This documentation covers installation and usage instructions for the package.